Skip to main content

 • MCP ecosystem gap: 6,400+ MCP servers exist for Claude Code.
 Antigravity ships its own connector model with thin community depth.

-The Gemini CLI situation: Google’s free Gemini CLI — which had 100K+ stars and 6,000+ community pull requests — is shutting down June 18.
+The Gemini CLI situation: Google’s free Gemini CLI — which had 100K+ stars and 6,000+ community pull requests — shut down June 18.
 Replaced by the proprietary Antigravity.
-The transition terms (30 days notice, no migration tooling, proprietary replacement) damaged trust with the developer community that contributed the PRs.
-If you built on Gemini CLI, that infrastructure risk is now realized.
+The transition terms (30 days notice, no migration tooling, proprietary replacement with no feature parity at launch) damaged trust with the developer community that contributed the PRs.
+Developers who built on Gemini CLI free tier (1,000 req/day) found their quota dropped to 20 req/day — a 98% cut — with CI pipelines failing silently.
+Migration destinations: Antigravity CLI for Google Cloud-native teams; OpenCode, Aider, or Cline for open-source alternatives; Claude Code for the full agentic stack.

 Pricing: AI Ultra $100/month · Premium AI Ultra $200/month